drborges/rivers/Readme.md

 Producers implement the [pipeline pattern](https://blog.golang.org/pipelines) in order to asynchronously produce items that will be eventually consumed by a further stage in the pipeline.

-A good producer implementation takes care of 3 important aspects:
+A good producer implementation takes care of at least 3 important aspects:

 1. Checks if rivers context is still opened before emitting any item
 2. Defers the recover function from rivers context as part of the goroutine execution